realadvisor/dev-server-setup/README.md

 2. Go to the newly created icon on the left bar
 3. Add a new SSH target
 4. Connect to your remote machine and clone your git repository through the VS Code interface
-5. You may also want to open an existing directory, for example the root of your server `/`
+5. You may also want to open an existing directory, for example the root of your server `/`.
+Now you can edit all the wonderful text files that configure your Linux box with the power and convenience of VS Code.
 6. By default, the number of file watchers on some machines will be too low.
 This will manifest either by VS Code complaining "Visual Studio Code is unable to watch for file changes in this large workspace" or by your webpack/node/whatever applications not starting.
 Fix it by like that:

 "Visual Studio Code is unable to watch for file changes in this large workspace" (error ENOSPC)#